 In laying the foundation for this work, the HCP-LAN team conducted background research to gain insight into successful APM implementation.
 This exploratory research included a targeted literature review, as well as discussions with 25 stakeholders who have a deep understanding of, and experience in, APM implementation.
-A primary goal was to obtain information about potential correlates of successful APMs, including both characteristics of APMs (such as size or level of experience) as well as actions taken by either payers or providers in the design and/or implementation of an APM to improve outcomes .
+A primary goal was to obtain information about potential correlates of successful APMs, including both characteristics of APMs (such as size or level of experience) as well as actions taken by either payers or providers in the design and/or implementation of an APM to improve outcomes.
 In addition, the team explored common challenges encountered by APM implementers and potential solutions for overcoming barriers.
+Click on an icon in the timeline to see more information.

 Based on this research, the Roadmap is expected to explore best practices in the following areas: